-(a) it has complied, and will continue to comply, with all applicable laws relating to privacy and data protection, including EU Data Protection Legislation, in its use of the Services and its own processing of Personal Data (except as otherwise required by applicable law); and
+(a) it has complied, and will continue to comply, with all applicable laws relating to privacy and data protection, including EU Data Protection Legislation or the CCPA, in its use of the Services and its own processing of Personal Data (except as otherwise required by applicable law); and

 (b) it has, and will continue to have, the right to transfer, or provide access to, the Personal Data to Smartwaiver for processing in accordance with the terms of the Agreement and this DPA.

 5.1.
 Security.
 Smartwaiver shall implement appropriate technical and organizational measures to protect the Personal Data from accidental or unlawful destruction, loss, alteration, unauthorized disclosure or access.

 5.2.
 Security Exhibit.
 The technical and organizational security measures which Smartwaiver shall have in place under the Agreement are set out at Annex B to this DPA.

 6.1.
 International Transfers.
 To the extent that Smartwaiver processes (or causes to be processed) any Personal Data originating from the EEA in a country that has not been designated by the European Commission as providing an adequate level of protection for Personal Data, the Personal Data shall be deemed to have adequate protection (within the meaning of EU Data Protection Legislation) by virtue of Smartwaiver's self- certification to the Privacy Shield.
 Smartwaiver shall agree to apply the Privacy Shield Principles when processing (or causing to be processed) any EEA or Swiss Personal Data under this Agreement.